 What's the difference between community and private appointments?

 1. length of time Susanna spends with you

 3. cost per treatment

 4. level of privacy

 Private acupuncture appointments are offered in Susanna's private practice in the Rittenhouse Square area, in a private, serene treatment room equipped with a comfortable, heated massage table.
-Sheets are provided in case you did not wear clothes that can accommodate access the areas Susanna needs to treat you.
+Extra sheets for draping are provided so that you may arrive in whatever clothes you like.
 Treatments are booked in 60 minute increments, and Susanna can spend as much of that time in the room with you as you desire, discussing information about your treatment, dietary or lifestyle recommendations, or providing other modalities (moxa, cupping, guasha, etc.) that you may need on that day.
 Treatments are given on one or both sides of the body, last 55 minutes, and cost $100.
-Susanna recommends private treatments if you have a more complex condition, want to be able to wear tighter-fitting clothes, or prefer to have time alone to rest and restore.
+Susanna recommends private treatments if you have a more complex condition or if you prefer to have time alone to rest and restore.